Skip to main content

 the key in its registered jwks value or make it available from its

-signing algorithm in its alg field.
-The key ID for the public key
+a signing algorithm in its alg member.

 Note that pre-registration can occur statically or dynamically (such